juhi30/repo1/README.md

 # rhinomatic
 Automated tools for testing.

-# Nightwatch
+## Nightwatch
   http://nightwatchjs.org/

-  from nightwatchjs.org:
-  "Nightwatch.js is an easy to use Node.js based End-to-End (E2E) testing solution for browser based apps and websites.
-It uses the powerful W3C WebDriver API to perform commands and assertions on DOM elements."
+  This is a suite of e2e (end-to-end) and regression tests, utilizing Nightwatch and Selenium Server Standalone.
+Following the Page Object Model style to improve scalability.

+  ### Installation and running the suite

+  'npm install' should install the necessary dependencies.
-  To run from the terminal: $ nightwatch
+  *to run the suite*: run 'nightwatch' from the nightwatch tests directory.
-  To run a specific test: $ nightwatch tests/<testFile>
+  *to run a specific test*: run 'nightwatch tests/testFile.spec.js' (also from the nightwatch directory).

   Page Object Model
     http://nightwatchjs.org/guide#page-objects